- Home >

 - Events in London >

-Our guide to the Royal Attractions in London in 2022, with the best ways to explore the world of the British Royal Family.
-Highlights include visiting the Royal Palace including Buckingham Palace, the centre of the British Monarchy.
-There are lots of things to see including viewing the State Apartments during the summer of 2022 and seeing the royal collection of paintings and artefacts throughout the year.
-London is also home to other royal locations, including Kensington Palace where Princess Diana lived and the Tower of London where the Crown Jewels are kept.
+Our guide to the Royal Attractions in London in 2023, with the best ways to explore the world of the British Royal Family.
+Highlights include visiting the Royal Palaces, including Buckingham Palace, the centre of the British Monarchy.
+There are lots of things to see, including viewing the State Apartments during the summer of 2023 and seeing the royal collection of paintings and artefacts throughout the year.
+London is also home to other royal locations, including Kensington Palace, where Princess Diana lived and the Tower of London where the Crown Jewels are kept.

 Quicklinks: